IMBUILDINGS/docs/README.md

 For product specifications please visit our [website](https://www.imbuildings.com)

 ## A note about EnOcean
-The IMBuildings People Counter devices (including the Office Occupancy Counter) are also available with sub GHz EnOcean connectivity.\
+The IMBuildings People Counter devices (including the Office Occupancy Counter) are also available with subGHz EnOcean connectivity.\
 These are using specific telegrams for transmitting data and do not use the uniform payload structure as described earlier.\
 Configuration of these devices can currently only be changed using NFC.
 For this you can use the Config App for Android.